 When children reach the age of independent thinking, it’s more important than ever to remind them to brush and floss.
 They should also eat a healthy diet and steer clear of sugary foods and cigarettes.
 If needed, orthodontic treatments usually begin between ages 8 and 14, at the dentist’s recommendation.

 Helping your child establish good dental habits is a gift that goes beyond the bathroom sink.
-“It’s one element in the bigger picture,” says Dr. Klein.
+“It’s one element in the bigger picture,” says Dr. Messoline.
 “And the sooner you get them on board, the better off they’ll be in the long run.”